-Age Range: 7 and up
+Ages: 7 and up

-While matching its peers in quality, the Club SciKidz subscription sets itself apart with career-themed boxes.
-Each month focuses on a different career in the sciences, from oceanography to astronomy to robotics and other industries.
+While matching its peers in quality, the Club SciKidz monthly subscription box sets itself apart with career-themed boxes.
+Every month focuses on a different career in the sciences, from oceanography to astronomy to robotics and other industries.
 Your child will have the opportunity to try on a different career hat to see which one fits best.
 This is also great for kids with a variety of interests they’d like to explore.

 Each lab kit is filled with STEM-related activities designed for the month’s theme.
 A lab notebook with detailed project instructions is included.
 Kids can record their findings, untangle riddles, and discover current scientists within the corresponding career field.

-Price: $179.99 + $15.99/month
+Price: $179.99 + $15.99 per month

-Age Range: 9 and up
+Ages: 9 and up

-Do you have a STEM kid who is obsessed with remote-controlled cars and robots?
-Get them a subscription to GoBox, a STEM box dedicated to making and programming robots.
+Do you have a kid who is obsessed with remote-controlled cars and robots?
+Get them a monthly subscription to GoBox, a STEM box dedicated to making and programming robots.
 All four subjects—science, technology, engineering, and math—are encouraged here as your kid constructs their bot step by step.

 No prior experience in programming is necessary, just your kid’s desire to learn.
-You get major bang for your buck, because each box’s contents exceed a month’s worth of STEM projects.
+You get major bang for your buck because each box’s contents exceed a month’s worth of STEM projects.
 Your child receives a list of missions to complete in order to construct their bot.
 They must also complete tasks with their robot, allowing them to practice programming commands and get a deeper appreciation for the trial and error process.
-This subscription would be incredibly valuable for a child on the path towards a robotics career.
+This subscription box would be incredibly valuable for a child on the path towards a robotics career.

-Age Range: 12 and up
+Ages: 12 and up

 Another excellent, girl-focused STEM box comes from Girls-That-Make.
 Lesson difficulty progresses as your child progresses, each box’s content building on the previous one.
-Girls learn and retain the skills taught each month, leading to increased competency and confidence in themselves.
+Girls learn and retain the skills taught every month, leading to increased competency and confidence in themselves.

 A trademark of Girls-That-Make is that exercises produce wearable tech for the child.
-With the proper organizing instructions, STEM girls can create totes, hats, or bracelets while educating themselves about electronics, circuitry, and programming.
-If you have daughters that love science and tech, but also love cute accessories, think about adding this subscription box to their at-home learning routine.
+With the proper organizing instructions, girls can create totes, hats, or bracelets while educating themselves about electronics, circuitry, and programming.
+If you have daughters that love science experiments and tech, but also love cute accessories, think about adding this monthly subscription box to their at-home learning routine.

 11. Creation Crate

-Age Range: 12 and up
+Ages: 12 and up